 Visit the College of Arts webpage for information about processes, resources and regulations.

 Look at the research interests of the staff in Japanese to see if your own interests are covered.
-Email your CV, your academic record and your research proposal to the Japanese administrator.
+Email your CV, your academic record and your research proposal to the Global, Cultural & Language Studies administrator.

 You will be informed promptly by the Department advising you if there is a suitable supervisor and if the Department can support your application.